 Principal Pops Conductor

 Known for his entertaining programs and clever humor, Michael Krajewski is a much sought after conductor of symphonic pops.
-His role as Jacksonville Symphony Orchestra principal pops conductor spans 17 seasons of great music and variety.
-He is also the principal pops conductor of the Houston Symphony and the Atlanta Symphony Orchestra – the first to hold such a title in Atlanta.
+His role as Jacksonville Symphony Orchestra principal pops conductor spans 19 seasons of great music and variety.
+He is music director of the Philly Pops and is also the principal pops conductor of the Houston Symphony and the Atlanta Symphony Orchestra – the first to hold such a title in Atlanta.

 As a guest conductor Michael has performed with the Cleveland and Philadelphia Orchestras; the Boston and Cincinnati Pops; the San Francisco, Baltimore, Detroit, Indianapolis, Seattle, Dallas, St. Louis and National Symphonies, and numerous other orchestras across the United States.
 In Canada he has led Ottawa’s National Arts Centre Orchestra, the Calgary Philharmonic, and the Edmonton, Winnipeg and Kitchener-Waterloo Symphonies.
 Other international appearances include performances with the Hong Kong Philharmonic, the Iceland Symphony Orchestra and the Ulster Orchestra in concerts in Belfast and Dublin.